hbiarge/Acheve.Owin.Testing.Security/README.md

 But when your WebApi requires authenticated request it could be a little more dificult...

-What if I have an easy way to indicate the claims in the request?
+What if you have an easy way to indicate the claims in the request?

 This package implements an owin authentication middleware and several extension methods to easiy indicate the claims for authenticated calls to the WebApi.